songguocode/TADAM/README.md

 Note that if output name of the trained model is changed, it must be specified in corresponding `.yaml` config file's line, i.e. replace value in `MODEL: TADAM_MOT17.pth` with expected model file name.

+Add `--which_set test` flag to run on test dataset.
+Note that `--evaluation` should be removed, as no evaluation result is available for test dataset.

 Code from `TrackEval` is used for evaluation, and it is set to run on multiple cores (8 cores) by default.

 To run an evaluation after obtaining tracking results (with sequences result files), run: